 The answer is the Pets App.
 You will need to go into the manage screen of the Pets App and configure its records to show up in the Contacts app ribbon.

 To clarify, if you want records to show up in an app ribbon, you do NOT configure the App that holds the app ribbon.
-It is configured in the App that manages the records.
+You configure the App that manages the records.

 In the following example, we will show pets in the Contacts app ribbon.

 This will take you to the New App Ribbon screen:

 Show how the Pets table relates to the Contacts table.

 When you’re finished with your changes, click Done to save.
 Your app ribbon is set up, however, there are few more things left to do.

 After you have set up the app ribbon, selecting it will display the records however, you can customize how the records look.

 In the below example, each pet is listed by name, followed by the type of pet in brackets:

 You set this up within the app's Record Summary.
 The below steps will continue our example of using the Pets App.